 An often-overlooked toll from opioid use is nutritional.
 Opioids curb appetite, leading the user to consume less food as the addiction progresses.
 Additionally, they chemically deplete vitamins and minerals from the body, specifically calcium.
 This can lead to premature tooth decay, malnourishment, and other health conditions that can stem directly from vitamin and mineral deficiencies.

-There are many health effects of consuming opioids, both long and short term.
+There are many health effects of consuming opioids, both long and short-term.
 The most immediate and deadly is overdose.
 Drug overdose has become one of the country's preeminent public health threats, with opioids being the leading cause.

 This is a multifaceted problem, with the country's drug epidemic being just a part of it.
 In addition to the nation's increasing appetite for drugs and opioids, issues like pharmaceutical lobbying and advertising have resulted in a system that directly profits from addiction.
-In other words, the more people that are hooked on opioids, the more money can be made.
+In other words, the more people are hooked on opioids, the more money can be made.
 These same companies now even sell drugs to reverse an opioid overdose and drugs to treat addiction caused by their opioids.

 Drug overdose rates have increased astronomically since the 1990s.
 According to the CDC's drug overdose report, nearly 450,000 people have collectively died from an opioid overdose from 1999 to 2018.
 This is mainly due to the issue above but is also a result of technological advancements and shared knowledge.
 Synthetic drugs like Fentanyl are created in clandestine laboratories to feed the nation's addiction and profit, only illegally.
 "Synthetic" means that the drug is made entirely artificially and is not derived or extracted from opium.
 These synthetic drugs are first developed by pharmaceutical companies and used until it becomes clear that they are incredibly addictive and deadly, at which point they become restricted.
 But by then, the drug has been reverse-engineered and is being illicitly mass-produced.

 The genie cannot now be put back in the bottle, so we have a drug like Carfentanil, which is 10,000 times stronger than Morphine.
 It was first synthesized in 1974 by Janssen Pharmaceutical company and now has no medical uses in humans.
-But it has been copied and is now used as both a deadly agent to add to heroin and a chemical weapon which can be aerosolized and used on large groups of people such as the 2012 Moscow Theater Hostage Crisis.
+But it has been copied and is now used as both a deadly agent to add to heroin and a chemical weapon that can be aerosolized and used on large groups of people such as the 2012 Moscow Theater Hostage Crisis.
 This trend is continuing today despite public awareness of how the pharmaceutical industry drove the nation's opioid epidemic.

 In just November of 2018, the FDA approved the use of a new drug, Dsuvia, which is ten times stronger than Fentanyl.